jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 * Do not use low temperature soldering tin (accurately 138(C)Bi-Sn), which is not rock-hard then spliting apart and cause <b>rosin joint</b>
 * Make connector direction easy for LCD connection.
 * Make soldering pad bigger to conveniently solder connector on the board.
+* To solder connector on the board using iron, put tin and rosin on the footprint of PCB, then remove them to make a thin layer.
+Put tin on the iron header, and put connector on the PCB, use iron header to touch connector pin, especially reload the tin in the pad on the PCB.
+If tin on the pad are gathering together, dip some rosin to the PCB to make them apart, or use copper strip to suck the tin off.
+After soldering, a visual check should be applied as: tin should connect the pad surface and connector pin, making a small tin curve; no tin is still gathering.
 3. For PCB Manufacturing
 * Use KiCad to plot Gerber and drill files, then zip the files and send to manufacture.
 * It is tested using JLCPCB to manufacture the board.